ltrgoddard/thesis/bibl.markdown

 ---, Andrew Thacker, Sascha Bru and Christian Weikop, eds, *The Oxford Critical and Cultural History of Modernist Magazines, Volume III: Europe 1880--1940* (Oxford: Oxford University Press, 2013)

 Bucknell, Katherine, 'Introduction', in Christopher Isherwood and Edward Upward, *The Mortmere Stories* (London: Enitharmon Press, 1994), pp. 9--21

+Bullitt, John M., *Jonathan Swift and the Anatomy of Satire: A Study of Satiric Technique* (Cambridge, MA: Harvard University Press, 1953)

 Burrell, N.R., 'The Language of Silence is no Paradox: Enervation & Renewal in the Poetry of J.H.
 Prynne' (unpublished doctoral thesis, American University of London, 1993)